Last updated on May 23rd, 2023 at 02:31 am

-However, a white hyacinth has a religious meaning as well.
-It conveys that you are praying for someone’s health and prosperity.
-This gorgeous white flower is a sign that you are sending your prayers to someone.
+However, a white hyacinth also has a religious meaning—it conveys that you are praying for someone’s health and prosperity.
+This gorgeous white flower signifies that you are sending your prayers to someone.

-Purple hyacinth flowers have a layered symbolism, to say the least.
+Purple hyacinth flowers have a layered symbolism.
 These flowers are connected with royalty and elegance.
 They can also denote devotion, spirituality, and innocent love.
 The purple hyacinth flower is also considered a symbol of mourning, regret, and sometimes (quite oddly!) forgiveness.

 - Each color variety of hyacinth also has its unique fragrance.
 These flowers were historically used to make perfumes as well.

 - The “bulbs” of hyacinths are toxic.
 They contain Oxalic acid, which may induce skin rashes.

 - The sap of the hyacinth plant is quite sticky.
 Documented instances of the sap being used as a binding glue do exist.

 Hyacinths bloom in mid-spring after being planted in the fall, showering the yard with a burst of pastel colors when the rest of the garden is just waking up.
 Their aroma is so enticing that they’ve been dubbed “nature’s perfume.”
 They’re easy to produce and return year after year, making them excellent choices for container gardens.